trailofbits/algo/docs/client-linux.md

 # Linux client setup

-It's possible to deploy an ipsec connection on Linux clients.
-Supported distributives are: Debian, Ubuntu, CentOS, Fedora

-The playbook is `deploy_client.yml`
+After you deploy a server, you can use an included Ansible script to provision Linux clients too!
+Debian, Ubuntu, CentOS, and Fedora are supported.
+The playbook is `deploy_client.yml`.

 ### Required variables: